junxit/us-congress-bills-113/metadata.md

 - 2013-05-14 — Placed on the Union Calendar, Calendar No. 32.
 - 2013-05-14 — Reported by the Committee on Judiciary.
 H. Rept.
 113-54.
 - 2013-05-14 — Reported by the Committee on Judiciary.
 H. Rept.
 113-54.
+- 2013-05-15 — Received in the Senate.
+- 2013-12-20 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 284.